Cat and mouse: Syrian activists play a dangerous game on the Web

 “When I was arrested, the first question was whether I have an account on Facebook or Skype.
 I denied it—but they got out a package of paper printed with my accounts that follow me in every post, comment, and friend I have,” Yasmeen said.

 Samer, 25, an activist from the suburbs of Damascus said that he was “surprised they had a record of my conversations, my page on Facebook, even my conversation with my love, that it was part of the investigation as well, although I am careful about what I did on the Internet.
 I was lucky because they didn’t have a lot of information.
 They held me for just a few days for my online conversations.
 When I was released, I found that Trojan [BlackShades] on my computer.”

 The staffer from that human rights organization reiterated what I believe too: “There is little we can do to protect these people, and they know it,” she said.
 “The risks are real and they are significant.”

 This woman went on to say that we can try to make the communication as secure as possible—use encrypted emails and chat services, etc. We also must condemn the sale of technology to Syria that is used to spy on activists, she said.
 In April, President Barack Obama issued an executive order that blocks the entry to the U.S. of people and entities in Syria using such technology “that facilitates computer or network disruption, monitoring or tracking that could assist in or enable human rights abuses by or on behalf of the Government of Syria… .”

 Yasmeen told me that things are in such a desolate state of chaos that some activists she knows don’t care about protecting themselves on the Internet anymore.
 They’ve told her that “they have broken the barrier of fear” and they don’t use anything anymore to hide their identity because they have gone physically into hiding as of months ago.

-More articles in WMC Women Under Siege by Tag: Sexualized violence, Social media, War, Facebook
+More articles by Tag: Sexualized violence, Social media, War, Facebook